distributed-text-services/specifications/FAQ.md

 * A range of text passages with a clearly defined start and end passage
 * An entire text

+## Is DTS software that is ready to use?

+DTS is a _specification_ for an API and not in and of itself an implementation of that API.
+Reference Implementations are available and individual text publishers are encouraged to implement this API in their own projects where appropriate.

-**Q. What identifier schemes does DTS require and support?**
+## What identifier schemes does DTS require and support?

 DTS supports any identifier scheme for collections and documents which can expressed safely as a URL parameter.

-**Q. Does DTS supported nested collections (e.g. collections of collections)?**
+## Does DTS supported nested collections (e.g. collections of collections)?

 Yes.

-**Q. Does DTS support text citation hierarchies of multiple levels?**
+## Does DTS support text citation hierarchies of multiple levels?

 Yes.

-**Q. Does DTS support text citation hierarchies text citation hierarchies which vary within a document?**
+## Does DTS support text citation hierarchies text citation hierarchies which vary within a document?

 Yes.

-**Q. Can I use DTS if I don't publish my texts in TEI/XML?**
+## Can I use DTS if I don't publish my texts in TEI/XML?

 Yes, partially.